Sacrafex/Attendance-Validator/README.md

 1. **Login:**
    - Visit the application URL
-   - Enter your unique PIN (no username required)
+   - Enter your unique PIN (no username required) / Scan Barcode
-   - Click "Login"

 2. **Clock In/Out:**
-   - Use "Clock In" when arriving
-   - Use "Clock Out" when leaving
+   - Scan Barcode to Clock both In and Out.
    - View current session status and uptime

-3. **Schedule Absences:**
-   - Navigate to "Mark Future Absence"
-   - Select the date you'll be absent
-   - Optionally add a reason
-   - View your scheduled absences

 ### For Administrators